nymea/nymea-docs/src/pages/documentation/developers/integrations/thing-class.md

 A state in a thing class can be marked as being a generic input or output for when it's not clear what type of interface should be used.

 A good example for this is a smart plug.
-When creating an integration plugin for a smart plug the plugin developer would naturally add the `poowersocket` interface to it.
+When creating an integration plugin for a smart plug the plugin developer would naturally add the `powersocket` interface to it.
 This makes sense as a user will want the smart plug to appear as a power socket in the UI.
 However, the plugin developer cannot know what the user is actually going to plug into it.
 The user might connect a light bulb to it but this light bulb will not appear in the lights category of the user interface as nymea is actually controlling the smart plug and not the light.
 This will have a bad impact on the user experience.
 To solve this situation, the `power` state of the smart plug can be marked as a generic output.
 The user can then add a virtual light thing to the system and connect it to the smart plug thing.
 Now, whenever the user controls the light, nymea will forward this control event to the smart plug.

+The possible options for such generic inputs and outputs are `digitalInput`, `digitalOutput`, `analogInput` or `analogOutput`.
+A digital input can only be connected to a digital output (and vice versa) just like an analog input can only be connected to an analog output (and vice versa).

+Generic inputs and outputs are defined using the `stateTypes` property in the [plugins JSON](plugin-json#thing-classes) file.

 ## Browsing